marctorrellas/imdb/README.md

 imdb_predict -h
 ```

-Run without arguments to use sample data
+Run without arguments to use sample data.
+Note that this cannot be run before
+`imdb_train` as there has to be a trained model.

 ### Evaluate